By Eleanor Glass

 At these frontlines of high plant and animal diversity, increasing deforestation drives human-wildlife conflict over land and food resources, and thus survival.
 In South Africa the once diverse landscape is now greatly divided, privatised and fenced, while in the Amazon basin huge expanses of rainforest have been decimated for logging and mining.

-While conducting bat research in Malawi during 2016, I saw how habitat loss reduced natural roost sites for bats.
-This forced them to move into human populated areas to seek refuge, creating ideal conditions for disease spill-over, as well as leading fearful local people to destroy bat roosts.
-Such tensions have only increased in the current grim circumstances: bats have (unfairly) borne the brunt of the blame for the COVID-19 pandemic, provoking responses ranging from tasteless online jokes to the mass slaughter of bat populations.
+While conducting bat research in Malawi during 2016, I witnessed how habitat loss reduced natural roost sites for bats.
+This forced them to move into human populated areas to seek refuge, creating ideal conditions for disease spread, as well as leading fearful local people to destroy bat roosts.
+Such tensions have only increased in the current grim circumstances: bats have (unfairly) borne the brunt of the blame for the COVID-19 pandemic, provoking responses ranging from online jokes to the mass slaughter of bat populations.
 Such prejudices, whilst arguably based on fact, are easily blown out of proportion according to one virologist I worked alongside, who said that most of the threats of disease spread could be mitigated if humans only learnt to live with, rather than against, nature.